Hollins University

-Hollins University is a private university in Hollins, Virginia.
-Founded in 1842 as Valley Union Seminary in the historical settlement of Botetourt Springs, it is one of the oldest institutions of higher education for women in the United States.
+Hollins University is a private university in Hollins, Virginia, United States.
+Founded in 1842 as Valley Union Seminary in the historical settlement of Botetourt Springs, it is one of the oldest institutions of higher education for women in the US.

 Hollins enrolls about 800 undergraduate and graduate students.
 As Virginia's first chartered women's college, undergraduate programs are female-only.
 Men are admitted to the graduate-level programs.